yogurt-foundation/fx-motion/README.md

 > (work in progress) A complete set of CSS animation (FX, aka Special Effect`) utility for web UI.

-`FX.css` is a library where you can play with a collection of pre-made css animations.
+`{FX}.css` is a library where you can play with a collection of pre-made css animations.

-`FX.css` started out as a small side-project of mine.
+`{FX}.css` started out as a small side-project of mine.
 As I was increasingly using CSS animations, I thought it would come in handy to have them organised in a meaningful and accessible way so that they can be easily reused on different projects.

-I have been using `FX.css` for a while now and I hope some of you will find it useful as well.
+I have been using `{FX}.css` for a while now and I hope some of you will find it useful as well.
 It is still very much a work in progress and hopefully it will evolve over the time :)

 ## _setup